cassandracaluag/cassandracaluag/README.md

-Hi, I'm Cassandra!
-I am an engineering student in high school based in Southern California, and I am passionate about leveraging artificial intelligence (data science + machine learning) to solve problems in society.
-In addition, I love fashion and neuroscience!
+hi! i'm cassandra, an engineering student based in socal! i am interested in computer vision, computational biology, and explainable ai - essentially applying ai/ml in medicine and healthcare. when i'm not busy, i love visiting new cafés (for matcha), and listening to music!